Maxwell-Fernandes/Download-Accelerator/README.md

 10. **Metadata Updates:**  The `downloadedBytes` counter is updated atomically using `AtomicLong` to ensure thread safety.
 Metadata is periodically saved to disk.
 11. **Completion:** Once all chunks are downloaded, the metadata is deleted, and a success message is displayed.
 If any chunk fails after multiple retries, an error message is shown.

-The `ChunkDownloader` class handles the actual downloading of individual chunks.
-It uses `HttpURLConnection` to make ranged requests, specifying the start and end bytes for each chunk.

-The `MetadataStore` class handles the saving and loading of download metadata to disk.
-It serializes the `Metadata` object and stores it in a file with the `.dwnld` extension.
-Encryption is used to secure the metadata.

 ## Configuration

 *   **`NUM_THREADS`:**  The number of threads to use for downloading.
 This value is defined as a constant in the `DownloadAccelerator` class.
 Experiment with different values to find the optimal setting for your network and system.
 A higher number of threads may not always result in faster downloads.